 To summarize, if a student wants to re-take any D/F course for E-credit, it must be re-taken and completed at Rutgers University before moving on to the next course.

-Once the course has been taken and completed the second time (meaning the new grade is posted), the Office of Academic Services will process the E-credit automatically, but it may take a few months for the change.
-If the student would like it to be done quicker, or if there is an unprocessed repeated course from the past, the student must fill out the Repeated Courses/E-Credit Form and submit it to the Office of Academic Services (B100) in person, or via email (email@example.com).
+Once the course has been taken the second time, the Office of Academic Services will process the E-credit automatically (no form required by student).
+However, if the student has taken a substitute course (ex.
+160:161 instead of 160:159), or if there is an unprocessed repeated course from the past, the student must fill out the Repeated Courses/E-Credit Form and submit it to the Office of Academic Services (B100) via email (email@example.com).

 Note: There is a set of courses that if you fail any of them twice, you will not be able to register for a third time without approval from a dean.
 If you are in this situation, please see your dean.
 The set of courses comes from the following subjects: math, chemistry, biology, and computer science (01:640:111, 01:640:112, 01:640:115, 01:640:135, 01:640:151, 01:640:152, 01:119:115, 01:119:116, 01:160:161, 01:160:162, 01:160:307, 01:160:308, 01:198:111, 01:198:112).